1992

 symptoms."[18]

-on.
-(He at least was quoted this way).
+was taking a lot of heroin at the time.
 "To be honest I was really ignorant,

 but once the pieces of the puzzle had been put together for me then it all